JohnsonLi/J-ometrydash/README.md

 6/9/18 - Level loading can load different blocks.
 Debug switch added.
 6/10/18 - **Win sequence added.
 Level loading from use input added.
 Level Selection screen added.** Also made some levels.
 :tada::tada::tada::tada::tada:
+(note: contributions in insights is 100% not accurate)

 ## Future Plans
 * More modes of movement.